Danger in the Lumo-Bay

 Captain Jacques’ own gun was in his pocket, and his paws were busy holding the statue.
 There was nothing to do but hand it over.

 Gilda’s muzzle split into a grin as she took hold of the gryphon.
 “See, if you’d taken my case,” Gilda said, “everything would have turned out the same.”
 She purred evilly.
-“Except I’d be paying you now, rather than doing this–” She stepped away from Captain Jacques, glanced behind her, and said, “Knock him out, Punch.”
+“Except I’d be paying you now, rather than doing this–” She stepped away from the captain, glanced behind herself, and said, “Knock him out, Punch.”

 A grim-faced, dock-eared canine stepped out of the shadows between the rows of book shelves.
 He stepped past Gilda, lifted a gun of his own, and brought it down, butt-first against the captain’s head.